AndrewLevin/google_remote_desktop/README.md

 2) Launch a CC7 x86_6 m2.medium machine.
 3) sudo yum install emacs
 4) sudo yum groupinstall -y "GNOME Desktop"
-5) sudo /usr/sbin/usermod -d /home/amlevin -m -s /bin/bash amlevin
+5) sudo /usr/sbin/usermod -d /home/amlevin -s /bin/bash amlevin (you will need to ssh to the machine as root in order to do this)
-6) ssh root@amlevin1.cern.ch; sudo rpm -i /afs/cern.ch/user/a/amlevin/nomachine_6.0.66_2_x86_64.rpm; exit;
+6) sudo rpm -i /afs/cern.ch/user/a/amlevin/nomachine_6.0.66_2_x86_64.rpm